philmuri/GA-project/README.md

-# Obstacle Jumping with NN Genetic Algorithm
+# Evolutionary Neural Network for Obstacle Jump Training

 ## Introduction
 In this project I will incorporate a genetic algorithm made from scratch to train a player to jump over obstacles.
 This is done in a python framework using `pygame` for the game development part.
 The project will include a single-player mode where the user can play the game and compare their performance to the AI.

 ## Guide
-To run the game, navigate to the project folder and type:
+To run the game, simply navigate to the project folder and type:
 ```
 python -m src.main
 ```